kmaris/kmaris.net/content/posts/morrow-repair-destiny/index.md

 > saved game to restore the weave of fate, or persist in the doomed world you
 > have created."

-"That sucks!", "WHAT THE FUCK", "How did that happen?", "Sigghhhh.....".
+"That sucks!", "WAIT!
+WHAT??", "How did that happen?", "Sigghhhh.....".
 Surprise, confusion, grief, acceptance.
 One might call these the seven (okay not seven) stages of playing Morrowind.

 ### Lets fix it

-Alright, you don't want to start a new character and all the snappy bitches on reddit that tell you to do so can fuxk off.
+Alright, you don't want to start a new character and all the short-tempered redditors that tell you to do so are not helping matters.
 You'll need a hex editor (I use HxD on windows) so get that or something similar if you don't have it.
 Also this is for OpenMW.
 If you're still playing OG morrowind, switch over.
 You'll be happier for it.
 You'll need to be able to use the console by pressing the \~ key